-During her time at an artists’ colony in New Hampshire, Janet Frame met painter William Theophilus Brown, and their friendship resulted in a whimsical and artistic correspondence.
-In Brown, Frame found an ideal listener who inspired her to take the art of letter writing to new creative heights; over the course of their correspondence, Frame included character sketches, personal disclosures, invented tales, and dozens of her own doodles and collages.
+During her time at the MacDowell artist’s colony in New Hampshire, Frame met painter William Theophilus Brown, and their friendship resulted in a whimsical and artistic correspondence that lasted until Frame’s death in 2004.
+In Brown, Frame found an ideal listener who inspired her to take the art of letter writing to new creative heights; over the course of their correspondence, Frame included character sketches, personal disclosures, invented tales, and over 300 of her own doodles and collages.

-This compilation of nearly 140 letters, accompanied by hundreds of original illustrations, has been published nowhere else in the world, including Frame’s home country of New Zealand.
-This moving and enlightening correspondence opens up the hopes, fears, joys, and inner machinations of one of the world’s greatest writers.
-The closeness and intimacy of the two artists allows for unfettered wordplay and creativity; the result is a book that vividly captures the brilliantly unique wit that was Janet Frame.
+This compilation of letters and original illustrations has been published nowhere else in the world, including Frame’s home country of New Zealand.
+This moving and enlightening correspondence opens up the hopes, fears, joys, and inner machinations of one of New Zealand’s most renowned authors, and offers a side of her dramatic personal history often ignored or misunderstood by the public.
+The closeness and intimacy of the two artists allows for unfettered wordplay, where Janet is merely “Jay”, Bill merely “Bee”, and granular, unprocessed creativity is allowed to flow freely; the result is a book that vividly captures the brilliantly unique wit that was Janet Frame.